- Higher Education Admissions Policy

 Extension Request – Craven College Courses

-Extensions to deadlines and mitigating circumstances Mitigating circumstances are medical or personal issues which a student cannot overcome or manage without an impact on their ability to attend teaching and undertake assessments because they occur suddenly, unexpectedly or are severe in nature.
-There is no definitive list of such situations and the College recognises that difficulties impact people in different ways.
-If you consider that your studies are being affected by mitigating circumstances, you should discuss these circumstances with your Course Tutor or the Senior Academic Quality Officer in the first instance.
-The earlier the College is made aware of any impacting circumstances, the earlier support options can be made available.
-The options available to students differ depending on the partner University or Awarding Organisation, please ensure you refer to the form for your course.
-For more information please contact HE@craven-college.ac.uk
+The extensions to deadlines, mitigating circumstances and additional consideration process is in place to support students who have medical or personal issues which have an impact on their ability to attend teaching and undertake assessments because they occur suddenly, unexpectedly or are severe in nature.
+There is no definitive list of such situations, and the College recognises that difficulties impact people in different ways.
+If you consider your studies are being affected by your personal circumstances, you should discuss this with your Course Tutor or the Senior Academic Quality Officer (HE) in the first instance.
+The earlier the College is made aware of any impacting circumstances; the earlier support options can be made available.
+The options available to students differ depending on the partner university or awarding organisation, please ensure you refer to the correct form for your course.
+For more information, please contact HE@craven-college.ac.uk